-Monitoring and Evaluation of SEND Monitoring and evaluating the progress and needs of children with a SEN takes place on a daily basis within every classroom.
+Monitoring and Evaluation of SEND progress

+Monitoring and evaluating the progress and needs of children with a SEN takes place on a daily basis within every classroom.
 This may take the form of informal observations, input from parents and children and informal assessments.
-More formal monitoring and evaluation takes place every half term and takes the form of assessments.
+More formal monitoring and evaluation takes place every half term (primary phase) or in line with school data capture points (secondary phase).
+This will include reviewing progress data and other assessments.
 Results are entered onto our school monitoring system and then evaluated.
 This highlights any children who have met targets and any that may require further support.

 Any additional interventions put in place are reviewed regularly and the review includes, where possible, all involved relevant professionals within school, parents, pupil views and any other relevant professionals.
 Targets are set for children who follow a programme recommended by an outside agency.
 These targets are reviewed and evaluated once a programme is complete.
 Further input from the agency involved may be required and new outcomes agreed.